OneWingedTomtit/pet-poject/README.md

 });
 ```

-Add the data-proofer-ignore attribute to any tag to ignore it from every check.
+Add the ata-proofer-ignored attribute to any tag to ignore it from every check.

 ```html
 <a href="https://notareallink" data-proofer-ignore>Not checked.</a>